doocs/leetcode/solution/2600-2699/2691.Immutability Helper/README_EN.md

 	<li>It will never set keys to objects (<code>proxy.x = {}</code>)</li>
 </ul>

 <p><strong>Note on how the solution will be tested:</strong>&nbsp;the solution validator will only analyze&nbsp;differences between what was returned and the original&nbsp;<code>obj</code>.
-Doing a full comparison would be too computationally expensive.</p>
+Doing a full comparison would be too computationally expensive.
+Also, any mutations to the original object will result in a wrong answer.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>